Arunprakash-A/DL-Pytorch-Workshop/README.md

 # Deep Learning with Pytorch and Hugging Face

-* **UPDATE:** Added Hugging Face Notebooks.
-HF Transformer module is built on top of Pytorch (and Tensorflow).
-It does a lot of Heavy lifting and makes our job of building prototypes (trai-test-infer-host) a lot easier!

  - You can access the slide deck that covers Pytorch [Here](https://iitm-pod.slides.com/arunprakash_ai/pytorch)
  - You can access the slide deck that covers various concepts related to Transformers [Here](https://iitm-pod.slides.com/arunprakash_ai/transformers-distilled-hf-workshop-iitmbs)
  - It is recommended to read the slide decks before using the following colab notebooks